 PlanBørnefonden is the Danish chapter of Plan International, one of the world’s oldest and biggest organizations focusing on childrens’ rights.
 PlanBørnefonden is focused on long-term development work and social sustainability through local partnerships and cooperation in four key intervention areas: Education, children’s health, income generating activities and children and development.

 The organisation works within each community for 15 to 20 years to secure secure sustainable impact.
 Responsibility for the activities is transferred to the community and the authorities step by step.

 Through technology, Practical Action works to help poor communities build on their skills and knowledge to produce sustainable and practical solutions.
 The NGO has extensive experience with solar pumping in rural areas.

-Via the partnership programme will bring solar powered safe drinking water to four communities in Malawi.
+Our first project brought solar powered drinking water to four communities in Malawi.